Print Version

 What is pertussis?

-Pertussis, also called Whooping Cough, is a highly contagious bacterial infection that causes a strong cough lasting several weeks or even months.
+Pertussis, also called Whooping Cough, is a highly contagious infection that causes a strong cough lasting several weeks or even months.

 How is pertussis spread?